CarsonChr/Tri-State-Checkbox/README.md

 	 - This will convert any checkbox input with a 'tri-state' attribute.
 	 - Ex: `<input type="checkbox"  id="checkbox1"  tri-state>`
 2. `window.createTriState(HTMLInputElement | string)`
-	- This method accepts the several different arguments:
+	- This method accepts several different arguments:
 		- checkbox element: `window.createTriState(document.getElementById('checkbox1'))`
 		-  checkbox element's id: `window.createTriState('checkbox1')`
 		- selector query string: `window.createTriState('#checkbox1')`

 #### The `tri-state` Attribute:
 Adding this attribute to a checkbox input element allows it to become a tri-state checkbox.
-If you want to inititialize a checkbox with a specific state, you can specify it: `<input type="checkbox" tri-state="unset">`.
+If you want to initialize a checkbox with a specific state, you can specify it: `<input type="checkbox" tri-state="unset">`.
 The three states are `unset`, `checked`, and `unchecked`

-#### After creating the tri-state checkboxes, those html input elements will have several new properties:
+#### After creating the tri-state checkboxes, those HTML input elements will have several new properties:
 - `state`: `unset` | `checked` | `unchecked`
 	- setting this property will update the checkbox to the new state.
 - `frozen`: boolean
 	- setting this will freeze/unfreeze the element.
-When frozen, left/right clicking (and every other user method to change a checkbox) will not work.
+When frozen, left/right-clicking (and every other user method to change a checkbox) will not work.
-	- When frozen, setting `state` or calling `cycleState` , `advanceState` , or `devanceState` will still function normally.
+	- When frozen, setting `state` or calling `cycleState`, `advanceState`, or `devanceState` will still function normally.
 - `cycleState`: `(count:  number) =>  void`
 	- This method will cycle the state of the tri-state checkbox.
 The count parameter will determine the direction and number of states to cycle.
 A positive number will cycle forward, a negative number will cycle backward.
 The states will wrap around, so cycling forward from the last state will go to the first state.